Brink-Software/AksWorkshop/labs/lab6-volumes/LAB.md

 kubectl describe storageclasses default
 ```

-If you inpect the output from the commands above you will see that the default StorageClass uses  `storageaccounttype=StandardSSD_LRS` whereas the managed-premium uses `storageaccounttype=Premium_LRS`.
-You can find our more about this storage classes [here](https://docs.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes).
+If you inspect the output from the commands above you will see that the default StorageClass uses  `storageaccounttype=StandardSSD_LRS` whereas the managed-premium uses `storageaccounttype=Premium_LRS`.
+You can find our more about these Storage classes [here](https://docs.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes).

 Let's use the managed-premium storage class to create a PersistenVolumeClaim.
 With this claim we are asking Azure to provision an Azure Premium Managed Disk.
 This disk will be created when the first Pod requests it.
 We can then use this PersistentVolumeClaim in our Pod.